YSE-Environmental-Data-Science/SimpleFeatures/README.md

 # Post Workshop Assessment:

-Write a 3-page report on the distribution of tower sites discussing the strengths and weakness of the current tower representation.
-Please create 2 visualizations.
-You are welcome to use any additional data.
+Explore the distribution of tower sites and create 2 visualizations of this dataset that may be helpful to understand in the design and development of models.
+You are welcome to use any additional data or just new plot types.